Group health insurance from a current employer

 Federal retiree health benefits

-If you're covered by the federal employee health benefits program, you are not required to join Medicare Part B when you retire.
-But if you later wanted to enroll — perhaps if your plan became too expensive to keep up — you'd then get a late penalty.
+If you're covered by the Federal Employees Health Benefits Program (FEHBP), you are not required to join Medicare Part B when you retire.
+But if you later wanted to enroll — perhaps if your plan became too expensive to keep up — you'd then get permanent late penalties.
 If you keep your plan and join Medicare, then Medicare becomes primary, as explained above, and you can switch to a lower-cost federal health plan for secondary coverage if you want to.
-If your plan provides creditable drug coverage, you don't need Part D. (For more information on FEHP benefits and Medicare, see the Office of Personnel Management's guide to frequently asked questions. )
+Also, Medicare covers some services that FEHBP does not—for example, home health care and some medical equipment and supplies.
+If your plan provides creditable drug coverage, you don't need Part D. (For more information on FEHPBP benefits and Medicare, see the Office of Personnel Management's guide to frequently asked questions.)

 Veterans health benefits